MHMALEK/ngx-air-datepicker/README.md

 That's it!
 You can now use NgxAirDatepickerCustomComponent to add datepicker functionality to your custom input elements while providing your own markup.

+## Note:
+Please note that while the components are built with Tailwind CSS in mind, they can still be used in projects that don't utilize Tailwind CSS.
+You can manually apply your own CSS classes or override the default styles to match your project's styling guidelines.

 ## Feedback and Issues

 We welcome any feedback or bug reports regarding NgxAirDatepickerComponent.
 If you have any suggestions, feature requests, or encounter any issues while using the component, please feel free to reach out to us.